tahayparker/CSInternalsGuide/content/pages/project-file.md

       ```

-      `import os`,sys imports special modules that help connect with the terminal of your system.
+      `import os, sys imports special modules that help connect with the terminal of your system.

       `os.system("cls")` / `os.system("clear")` clears the terminal so that all the messy input/output/errors on the screen are cleared off.